Vitamin C Supplements Review

 A "Pass" was based on meeting the above criteria in either the first or second rounds of testing.

-- Contain 100% and no more than 120% of claimed amount of ascorbic acid.
+- Contain a minimum of 100% and no more than 120% of its labeled amount of ascorbic acid.

 - Be in compliance with FDA labeling requirements.